-For reasons of transparency and fairness to all applicants, we will not enter into written or telephone correspondence with any individual about the assessment process or their eligibility to apply.
-In the first instance, you should contact the research office in your proposed host institution for information and clarification on the call.
+For reasons of transparency and fairness to all applicants, the Irish Research Council will not enter into written or telephone correspondence with any individual about the assessment process or their eligibility to apply.
+In the first instance, potential applicants should contact the research office in the proposed host institution for information and clarification on the call.
 It is highly recommended that applicants contact the office well in advance of submitting an application.
-If your research office is unable to answer your query, they should email it to postgrad@research.ie or postdoc@research.ie as relevant for answer through the frequently asked questions (FAQ) process.
-An updated FAQ document will be published weekly under the relevant Call on the lrish Research Council's website.
+If the research office is unable to answer the query, they should email it to postgrad@research.ie or postgrad@research.ie or postgrad@research.ie as relevant for answer through the frequently asked questions (FAQ) process.
+An updated FAQ document will be published weekly (each Thursday) under the relevant Call on the lrish Research Council's website.
+Please note that only FAQs received from the institutional research office by 5pm the day before the publication day each week will be included in that week's updated FAQ document.

-Potential applicants are invited to consider the general application feedback provided by our assessors in advance of submitting their applications.
+Potential applicants are invited to consider the general application feedback provided by the Irish Research Council's assessors in advance of submitting their applications.
 Please find this information under the "FAQ" tab on the website of the Call.
 Details of scoring under each criteria according to the relevant programme are provided in appendix 6 and 7.

-You should not add an academic supervisor or mentor to your application without their prior approval.
-Prior to creating an application, you should contact and discuss your research project with your proposed academic supervisor or mentor as relevant.
+Applicants should not add an academic supervisor or mentor to their application without the prior approval of the academic supervisor or mentor.
+Prior to creating an application, applicants should contact and discuss the research project with the proposed academic supervisor or mentor as relevant.
 It is the sole responsibility of the applicant to inform the proposed academic supervisor or mentor of their nomination.
 This should be done well in advance of completing the online application.

 It is strongly encouraged that application and participant forms are submitted well in advance of the relevant deadline as heavy server traffic on the day may slow down their submission.
 Applicants are strongly advised not to wait until the day of the deadline to register on the system or submit their application.
-If you need to submit your application on the closing day, please do this at least six hours before the deadline.
+If an applicant needs to submit their application on the closing day, they should please do this at least six hours before the deadline.

 While an academic supervisor or mentor at an Irish host institution is permitted to support more than one award holder under each programme, this should not be used as a means for academic supervisors or mentors to form research teams.
 Each application must be in support of an individual and original project, written by the applicant and distinctively different to other applications which may be received under the same academic supervisor or mentor.
+Applications that do not meet this requirement may be deemed ineligible at any stage of the process.
+The Irish Research Council reserves the right to request additional detail from the mentor/supervisor outlining how these new awards will be integrated into the supervisor/mentor's current activities, as well as the planned time management of each individual's research programme and career development plan.